tbensky/PhysicsLabs/README.md

 * [Tour of pulse generator and connections](https://youtu.be/gw4dLy3bJAc)
 * [Look at the mystery feature](https://youtu.be/tqk2nNSBQB8)
 * [Data taking of load resistance vs. mystery feature amplitude](https://youtu.be/XEj0A9s21H8)

+## Lab 15: Gamma-ray Monte Carlo simulation

+This is a computer-based lab.
+The goal of it is to write a Monte Carlo simulation to track what a 0.663 MeV gamma-ray does as it enters an NaI detector.
+The output should be a reasonable prediction of a Cs-137 gamma-ray spectrum.

+* Here is a [guide]() to writing the simulation.
+* Matlab functions for the cross sections and Klein-Nishina are here.